 Letter grade.
-Hours/semester: 32-36 lecture/48-54 lab/16-18 hours by arrangement.
+Hours/semester: 32-36 lecture/48-54 lab.
 Recommended: Eligibility for ENGL 838 or ENGL 848.
 Introduction to the concepts, applications, and historical references related to three-dimensional design and spatial composition, including the study of the elements and organizing principles of design as they apply to three-dimensional space and form.
 Development of a visual vocabulary for creative expression through lecture presentations and use of appropriate materials for non-representational three-dimensional studio projects.
 A materials fee as shown in the Schedule of Classes is payable upon registration.
-(AA: Area E5c, CSU, UC) (C-ID ARTS 101)
+(AA: Area E5c, CSU, UC) (C-ID ARTS IOI)